kcsry/kirppu/README.md

     docker-compose up

-There is a race between the `postgres` and `web` containers and the first try will usually fail.
-Workaround is to Ctrl+C once the PostgreSQL database has initialized and then run `docker-compose up` again.

 ## Getting started without Docker

 This guide is meant for setting up a basic Kirppu development environment for testing.